parag44/tutor/readme.txt

 = 2.0.10 - September 19, 2022

+New: Compatibility with PeepSo Social Networking plugin is Introduced
 Update: More security improvement is introduced
 Fix: Zoom meeting list design was partially broken on the frontend dashboard